IrascibleBasil/pharis-mod-list/README.md

 ## [Westly's Faces Refurbished](https://www.nexusmods.com/morrowind/mods/51214)

 ## [Color Tweaked Westly's BB Textures]()
+Full credit goes to Westly for creating these textures, I simply tweaked the color of a few of them to match WFR.
 ## [New Beast Bodies by Liztail](https://www.nexusmods.com/morrowind/mods/47678)
+Use only the Khajiit plugin because the next mod will cover the Argonians.
 ## [Improved Argonians](https://www.nexusmods.com/morrowind/mods/45918)

 ## [Pluginless Khajiit Head Pack](https://www.nexusmods.com/morrowind/mods/43110)